just-the-docs/just-the-docs/docs/configuration.md

 # appears at the bottom of every page's main content
 footer_content: "Copyright &copy; 2017-2019 Patrick Marsceill.
 Distributed by an <a href=\"https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt\">MIT license.</a>"

-This option is deprecated and will be removed in a future major release.
-Please use `footer_custom.html`.
+Note: This option is deprecated and will be removed in a future major release.
+Please use `_includes/footer_custom.html` for a more robust markup / liquid-based content experience.

 # Footer last edited timestamp
 last_edit_timestamp: true # show or hide edit time - page must have `last_modified_date` defined in the frontmatter